pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 # The Record and Playback pattern
-As its name implies, this pattern is about allowing the users to record their interactions with an application and play them back through a tool later.
+As its name implies, this pattern is about allowing the users to record their interactions with an application and play them back later.

-This provides an easy start to testing since it doesn't require any experience with a programming language, and it's a fast way to build a test suite.
+This provides an easy start to testing since it doesn't require any experience with a programming language, not to mention it's a fast way to build a test suite.

-To show the Record/Playback style of writing test, we're going to use the Selenium IDE and the first lesson of a Markdown tutorial that you can find in http://eherrera.net/markdowntutorial.
+To show how the Record/Playback style of writing tests works, we're going to use the Selenium IDE and the first lesson of a Markdown tutorial that you can find in http://eherrera.net/markdowntutorial.

 To enter the first lesson of the tutorial, go to http://eherrera.net/markdowntutorial/tutorial/emphasis.html: